HealthyStock

 Mode of action

 Tramadol has a dual mechanism of action.
-It binds to mu-opiate receptors in the CNS causing inhibition of ascending pain pathways, altering the perception of and response to pain.
-Also, the drug inhibits the reuptake of norepinephrine and serotonin, which also modifies the ascending pain pathway.
+It binds to mu-opioid receptors in the CNS causing inhibition of ascending pain pathways, altering the perception of and response to pain.
+Also, the drug weakly inhibits the reuptake of norepinephrine and serotonin, which also modifies the ascending pain pathway.

 Opioid activity is due to both the parent compound and the more active O-desmethylated metabolite.
 Tramadol acts on the monoamine reuptake systems by inhibiting the reuptake into nerve terminals of both norepinephrine and serotonin.

-Tramadol or Ultram will not produce a positive GC/MS urine test.
+Tramadol (Ultram) does NOT show up as an opiate on urine tests.
+It will not produce a positive GC/MS urine test.

 The chemical structure of tramadol differs significantly from that of opioids.
 Since opiate immunoassays designed for codeine/morphine detection are targeted toward free morphine, it is very unlikely that tramadol would cross-react with an opiate immunoassay.